metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 <img src="https://raw.githubusercontent.com/metamaden/montyhall/master/plots/mh_3runs.png" align = "center" alt="drawing" width="1800"/>

-**Figure 2.** Composite histograms of Monty Hall simulation runs using classic parameters. (left) smallest run (5 simulations of 2 games, 10 games total), (middle) intermediate simulation (100 simulations and games, 10,000 total games), (right) large simulation (1,000 simulations and games, 1,000,000 games total).
+**Figure 1.** Composite histograms of Monty Hall simulation runs using classic parameters.
+At left is smallest run (5 simulations of 2 games, 10 games total), middle is intermediate simulation (100 simulations and games, 10,000 total games), right is largest simulation (1,000 simulations and games, 1,000,000 games total).

 If you prefer to be more precise about the increase in distribution normality, we can apply the [Shapiro-Wilk Normality test](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test) with `shapiro.test()` to test the null hypothesis that data were drawn from a normal distribution.